 Rooftop Garden Mentoring Program

 The Rooftop Garden Mentoring Program is a collaboration between Pomona College and Teen Green, a part of Uncommon Good.
 The program aims to increase activism and awareness around environmental justice, sustainability, and gardening; build leadership and presentation skills; and develop positive mentoring relationships between Pomona and Teen Green students.
 Environmentors and mentees work together to develop short workshops and collaborate with other members of the program to cultivate a garden on top of Sontag Residence Hall.
 We meet biweekly on Thursdays from 4 to 5:30.
-Send an email to the Rooftop Gardening mentors directly or to the Draper Center for more information.
+Contact the Rooftop Gardening mentors directly for more information.